This post may contain affiliate links. Read our disclosure policy here.

 Continue to shop at thrift stores for all your summer travel needs!
 Those places usually have tons of stuff donated each year after the summer is over and they stock it in the summer.
 Swimsuits, sandals, shorts, outdoor play toys, etc. – Megan

-Buy summer clothing after July 4.
+Buy summer clothing after July 4th.
+(Don’t be tempted in June!)
 Stores are beginning to stock Autumn clothes, so all summer clothes and supplies are usually half price. – Myra

 Additional Summer Money Saving Tips